akman47/readme-generator/README.md

 ![Screen recording of how to use the application](./assets/images/readme-generator-demo.gif)
 * Walkthrough Link:

-## Installation
+## Usage
-* Clone readme generator repository
+1. Clone readme generator repository
-* Run npm install in command line
-* Run node index.js in command line
+2. Run <code>npm install</code> to install dependencies
+3. Run <code>node index</code> to run the app
+4. Answer prompts and check out your new README file!

+## Packages
+* Inquirer

 ## Criteria
 * GIVEN a command-line application that accepts user input